malc-u/petes-plumbing/README.md

 - [Open Office Calc](https://www.openoffice.org/product/calc.html) - for creating wireframes
 - [Google Drive](https://www.google.com/drive/) - for hosting wireframes
 - [NVDA - NV Access](https://www.nvaccess.org/) - for screen reading
+- [Stack overflow](https://stackoverflow.com/), [W3Schools](https://www.w3schools.com/), [Bootstrap documentation](https://getbootstrap.com/docs/4.1/getting-started/introduction/) & [Positronx](https://www.positronx.io/)- for researching solutions to the problems I came accross
+- [Code Pen](https://codepen.io/) - for testing whether my ideas would work

 ## Testing

+### Automated testing
 - [The W3C Markup validation service](https://validator.w3.org/) - automated testing of HTML in index file that pointed out few errors that were corrected
 - [The W3C CSS Validation Service - W3 Jigsaw](https://jigsaw.w3.org/css-validator/) - automated testing of CSS in style file - no errors found

+### Manual testing
+All features have been manually tested on desktops, tablets and laptops.
+I used Chrome Dev Tools on evvery stage of the project as well as a number of web browsers after the site deployment.
+These were:  Chrome, Opera, Firefox, Ghostery mobile app.

 Manually tested:
 - all links in the navigation bar tak user to relevant section